 Some things do require money, though.
-As we have previously discussed, a common way to do marketing with a limited budget is via content marketing—blogging.
+A common way to do marketing with a limited budget is via content marketing—blogging.
 To do this, you need a blog.
 You will want to use a blogging platform that you can white-label completely, with your own domain and no third-party ads.
 One good option is WordPress.com.
 WordPress is a flexible and powerful platform that allows you to move your blog to your own server later on if you wish to customize it further.
 As of this writing, a white-label blog on WordPress.com costs $36 per year.

 Another content marketing essential is a mailing list service.
-We recommend MailChimp, which is free for up to 2000 subscribers.
+MailChimp, for instance, is free for up to 2000 subscribers.
 It integrates nicely with WordPress, letting your users sign up for your mailing list straight from your blog.

 Before you launch your marketplace, you should set up a simple landing page to create initial buzz and collect email addresses.
 The landing page should live in the same domain where your marketplace will eventually be.
 Launchrock is a great tool for building a landing page.
 It allows you to easily import the collected email addresses into MailChimp.
 A white-label version of Launchrock costs $9 per month, and you will likely only need it for around three months.

 You also need to track your marketing efforts.
 Are people actually visiting your site?
 Where do those visitors come from?
 A good, free tool to answer these questions is Google Analytics.
 It should cover your needs for the first year.